Approach to Awakening in Life

 My approach to awakening makes use out of anything and everything that is meaningful and useful, and relies on intuition – yours and my own.
-However, I find it incredibly helpful to have reference points for experience, techniques, and reliable ways of exploring experience.
-Below you’ll find a brief exploration of three primary areas I can help you awakening in life:
+I offer private sessions, 30-minute and 60-minute, including a free introductory session.

 Cultivating Qualities of Awakening – In Practice and in Daily Life